DEFRA/defra-ai-sdlc/pages/feature-development/testing.md

 Testing effectively with AI can be challenging—often more so than developing new features.
 While AI can readily generate tests, these tests are not always valuable in the long term.
 We have observed that automated test creation without careful consideration often produces brittle, tightly coupled tests that break with code changes, offering little practical value.

-This document outlines a recommended workflow for designing and implementing robust and sustainable tests utilising AI.
+This document outlines a recommended workflow for designing and implementing robust and sustainable tests using AI.

 ## Terminology

-Software testing often suffers from ambiguous terminology, with similar terms used interchangeably or different terms referring to the same concept.
-This issue is further exacerbated by outdated concepts such as the "test pyramid".
+Software testing often suffers from unclear terminology, with similar terms used interchangeably or different terms referring to the same concept.
+This issue is made worse by outdated concepts such as the "test pyramid".
 Just as this lack of standardisation can lead to miscommunication among team members, it can also affect how models interpret prompts.
 Let us first clarify the two testing styles advocated here.

 ### End-to-End Testing